lathika-sunder/FindMaximum/README.md

 3. Return the maximum value
 ## Program:

+#PROGRAM DEVELOPED BY LATHIKA SUNDER
+#Register No: 212221230054

 i)	# To find the maximum of marks using the list method sort.
 ```Python
 def max_marks(marks):